dotnet/docs-aspire/docs/deployment/azure/includes/aca-deployment-vs.md

 1. When the publish completes, Visual Studio displays the resource URLs at the bottom of the environment screen.
 Use these links to view the various deployed resources.
 Select the **webfrontend** URL to open a browser to the deployed app.

     :::image type="content" source="../../media/visual-studio-deploy-complete.png" alt-text="A screenshot of the completed publishing process and deployed resources.":::

-The next section describes how to test and interact with these resources via the Azure portal.